Rhosinjay-cyb/Azure-Terraform-Security/README.md

 The project is designed to demonstrate the application of the shift-left security principle in support of both infrastructure engineering and DevOps practices.
 As IaC has become a fundamental component of modern infrastructure provisioning and software delivey, ensuring the security of IaC configuration is essential.

 Given the complexity and scale of IaC deployments, manual code reviews may fail to identify critical security misconfiguration and vulnerabilities.
-To address this challenge, the project integrates automated security scanning into the development workflow, enabling potential risks to be detected and  and remediated before deployment.
-By identifying security issues early in the development lifecycle, this aproach enhances the security, reliability, and compliance of Azure infrastructure deployments while reducing the likelihood of costly post-deployment remediation.
+To address this challenge, the project integrates automated security scanning into the development workflow, enabling potential risks to be detected and remediated before deployment.
+By identifying security issues early in the development lifecycle, this approach enhances the security, reliability, and compliance of Azure infrastructure deployments while reducing the likelihood of costly post-deployment remediation.

 Consequently, this project focuses on deploying Azure Infrastructure including a virtual machine with virtual network, network security group, resource group and a subnet using Terraform and integrating security scanning of IaC to identify and eliminate misconfigurations before deployment.
 The primary workload deployed in this project is a Linux virtual machine (VM) which is configured to use SSH key-based authentication.
 During provisioning, Terraform uploads the SSH public key to Azure and configures iton the VM, while the corresponding private key is retained securely for authentication.
 This approach enhances security by reducing the risk associated with password-based authentication, aligning with cloud security best practices.
 The SSH key pair is generated as shown in following figure.